Chapter 2. Getting Started

 Development Status Should Always Reflect Reality

 Don't be afraid of looking unready, and never give in to the temptation to inflate or hype the development status.
 Everyone knows that software evolves by stages; there's no shame in saying "This is alpha software with known bugs.
 It runs, and works at least some of the time, but use at your own risk."
 Such language won't scare away the kinds of developers you need at that stage.
 One of the worst things a project can do is attract users before the software is ready for them.
 A reputation for instability or bugginess is very hard to shake, once acquired.
-Conservativism pays off in the long run; it's always better for the software to be more stable than the user expected rather than less, and pleasant surprises produce the best kind of word-of-mouth.
+Conservatism pays off in the long run; it's always better for the software to be more stable than the user expected rather than less, and pleasant surprises produce the best kind of word-of-mouth.

 Downloads